Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Continuing on the Aldea Conces on day two of the Camino InglésContinuing on the Aldea Conces

-300 meters from the start of the Aldea Conces, we came to the road sign stating that we were entering the municipality of Fene
+300 meters from the start of the Aldea Conces, after descending and rounding a bend, come to a historic washing well, with a fountain and a picnic table.
+Just beyond the well, you will come to a road sign stating that you are entering the municipality of Fene.

-We walked up the hill towards the sign and onto the Rúa Fonte do Campo.
+We walked up the hill towards the sign and onto the Aldea Palma which soon becomes the Rúa Fonte do Campo.
 Still climbing, we walked past the 94.5 kilometer marker, with a view of the estuary behind it.

 94.5 Kilometer Marker in Fene on day two of the Camino Inglés94.5 Kilometer Marker in Fene